KadirKarabacak/REACT/README.md

 - Executed after the components mounts( _initial render_ ) And after subsequent re-renders ( _according to dependency array_ ).
 - Used to keep a component synchronized with some external system ( _API calls_ )

+#### API Calls and Error Handling

+- Always wrap API calls into _try and catch blocks_.
+- To handle errors and _display them into UI_ use state.
+- Conditionally rendering is important at this point.
+If there is an error, u have to _display meaningful messages_ into UI.
+- Always check _response.ok_ property to handle error.

 ### 🖊 Information & Behind The Scenes

 - What is the difference between **Imperetive** and **Declarative**. [ Vanilla JS vs React ]